dscheepens/Deep-RNN-for-extreme-wind-speed-prediction/ConvLSTM_PyTorch_master/README.md

 ## ConvRNN cell

-This code has been modified from https://github.com/jhhuang96/ConvLSTM-PyTorch.git.
+This code has been modified and extended from https://github.com/jhhuang96/ConvLSTM-PyTorch.git.

 The ConvLSTM has been proposed in the following paper: [Convolutional LSTM Network: A Machine Learning Approach for Precipitation Nowcasting](https://arxiv.org/abs/1506.04214)

 ## Experiments with ConvLSTM

 Encoder-decoder structure.
-Takes in a sequence of 12 wind speed fames and attempts to output the next 12 frames.
+Takes in a sequence of 12 wind speed fames and attempts to best predict the next 12 frames.

 ## Instructions